TanyaSilyutina/reading-notes/text-editors.md

   ![image](https://user-images.githubusercontent.com/48433669/209425018-22208603-3997-43ad-a418-af380b247250.png)

-  * Code-spesific editors can save us a ton of time because they have code-compeltion features like illustrated below.
+  * Code-spesific editors can save us a ton of time because they have code-compeltion features like illustrated above.

 * What is an ***IDE***, then?
 IDe stands for ***Integrated Development Enviroment***.
 Basically, it is a code-specific editor that also has a _debugger_.